PTA Intensifies Crackdown On Illegal Issuance Of SIMs - UrduPoint

 PTA Intensifies Crackdown On Illegal Issuance Of SIMs

+The Pakistan Telecommunication Authority (PTA) Zonal Office in Lahore, in collaboration with the Federal Investigation Agency (FIA) Cyber Crime Circle, Lahore, has successfully conducted a series of raids targeting the illegal issuance of SIMs

-ISLAMABAD, (UrduPoint / Pakistan Point News - 21st Oct, 2024) The Pakistan Telecommunication Authority (PTA) Zonal Office in Lahore, in close collaboration with the Federal Investigation Agency (FIA) Cyber Crime Circle, Lahore conducted a successful raid against a telecom franchisee located at Kot Addu.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 23rd Oct, 2024) The Pakistan Telecommunication Authority (PTA) Zonal Office in Lahore, in collaboration with the Federal Investigation Agency (FIA) Cyber Crime Circle, Lahore, has successfully conducted a series of raids targeting the illegal issuance of SIMs.

-This franchisee was found to be involved in the illegal issuance of SIMs said a news release.

-During the raid, 166 fingerprints, one mobile phone and one Laptop were recovered from the franchisee.

-The FIA team confiscated these devices as evidence.
-One person was arrested on the spot and an FIR has been registered by the agency.
-FIA is further investigating the case.
-This action was taken as a result of a complaint filed by PTA Zonal Office Lahore with the FIA, concerning the illegal activation of SIMs through the sales channel.
+According to news release four consecutive successful raids were carried out at various locations in Lahore, including two franchises of same telecm company on Ferozepur Road and Johar Town.

+During the raids, 7 suspected BVS devices, 3 mobile phones, 50 suspicious SIMs, and 1 laptop were recovered and confiscated by FIA CCRC team as evidence.

+The FIA arrested a key member of the group who had obtained the fingerprint scans.
+Four other individuals, including Franchises’ Managers, a Zong Business Development Officer (BDO) and a DSO, were also arrested.

+Two FIRs were registered by the agency and the FIA Cybercrime Wing is investigating the case.

-The crackdown is part of PTA's ongoing efforts to curtail the illegal issuance of SIMs and underscores Authority's dedication to eradicating the menace.
+The crackdown is part of PTA's ongoing efforts to curtail illegal issuance of SIMs and underscores Authority's dedication for eradicating the menace.

 Recent Stories